-The steam room, in particular, feels as though you’ve dived deep into a jar of vapor rub—you can literally feel your pores and sinuses open up.
+The steam room, in particular, feels as though you’ve dived deep into a jar of vapour rub—you can literally feel your pores and sinuses open up.

-Completely refreshed and blissful after my visit to this spa in the Blue Mountains, I slept deeply and peacefully that night.
+Completely refreshed and blissful after I visited this spa in the Blue Mountains, I slept deeply and peacefully that night.